Ransomware attackers aren’t hackers, they’re operators.

 What to Do About It

-Multi-Factor Authentication (Platform / SecOps)
+Multi Factor Authentication (Platform / SecOps)

-Verify: sample high-privilege logins weekly.
+Verify: check a sample of high-privilege logins each week.

 Patch Vulnerabilities (IT Ops)